 The powerful idea behind Varejão’s work is ambiguity: set very firmly rooted in the past, while being able to take you on an introspective journey, setting a conversation about the inevitable current topics of time, life, love and dangerous lust.

-Andriana Varejão: Carnivorous is on at the Victoria Miro Gallery until 2nd August 2014, for further information visit here.
+Andriana Varejão: Carnivorous is at the Victoria Miro Gallery until 2nd August 2014.
+For further information visit the gallery’s website here.